ShwetaMalode06/ShwetaMalode06/README.md

-- 👋 Hi, I’m @ShwetaMalode06
+* 👋 Hi, I’m @ShwetaMalode06
-- 👀 I’m interested in full stack development
-- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on website building
-- 📫 How to reach me
+* 🔍 Aspiring Data Scientist with experience in Data Analytics and Statistical Modeling
+* 📈 Passionate about transforming data into actionable insights through Machine Learning and Data Visualization
+* 🌱 Currently enhancing my skills in Machine Learning, Deep Learning, and Big Data Technologies
+* 🤝 Open to collaborating on Data Science, AI, Analytics, and Research projects
+* 💻 Proficient in Python, SQL, Power BI, Tableau, Excel, and Statistical Analysis
+* 📫 Reach me through LinkedIn or email for collaborations and opportunities

 <!---
 ShwetaMalode06/ShwetaMalode06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.